ryssbowh/craft-themes/DEVELOPERS.md

 - elements : select an element (user, entry, category or asset) through a modal, and a view mode for each
 - fetchviewmode : fetch view modes for a layout type and current theme and an optional element.
 Displays a select
 - filedisplayers : File displayers options for each asset kind
-- viewmodes : multiple grouped selects to choose a view mode for different elements
+- displayscheckboxes : Select display uids with checkboxes for a view mode

 You can add/remove/change options by responding to the options definitions event :